-Melissa-Jane Shaw founded Seventh Stage Productions in early 2006, in artistic association with Rosa Laborde, Kelly Straughan and Kelsey Matheson.
-Having come across many other young, driven and talented female artists who were also struggling to find work, they wanted a company that would provide opportunities that are not typically available in the present professional arena.
+Seventh Stage was founded in 2006 by Melissa-Jane Shaw, Rosa Laborde, Kelly Straughan and Kelsey Matheson.
+Having come across many other driven and talented female artists who were struggling out of theatre school, they wanted a company that would provide opportunities that were not typically available in the current professional arena.

-In spring 2007, Seventh Stage Theatre produced the Canadian premiere of Anthony Minghella’s Whale Music, which employed 27 women in their theatrical field; put to stage 17 new works by emerging Canadian female artists via our whale riders program; gave a portion of proceeds to Ernestine’s Women Shelter and was both a critical and box office success.
+In spring 2007, Seventh Stage Theatre produced the Canadian premiere of Anthony Minghella’s Whale Music, which showcased 27 young female theatre professionals; put to stage 17 new works by emerging Canadian female artists via our whale riders program; gave a portion of proceeds to Ernestine’s Women Shelter and was both a critical and box office success.
 It was truly an amazing start for the company.

 In 2008, Melissa-Jane Shaw took on the role of Artistic Producer and Kelly Straughan took on the role of Artistic Director.
 Together they assessed the company and made a few key changes, most prominently deciding to focus on female playwrights, effectively bringing them closer to their mandate of providing more opportunities to women artists.
 In 2008 Seventh Stage Theatre Productions was granted its charitable status and is an incorporated not-for-profit with a wonderful Board of Directors.

 Our 2010 season began with a successful production of The Red Queen Effect at the Next Stage Theatre Festival.
 This original, collectively devised piece was part office drama, part grotesque cabaret, featuring an impressive cast of 12.
 We were honoured with rave reviews, sold out shows and a Dora Nomination for Outstanding Costume Design.